Exam tips

 1. Read the task prompt:

-No matter what, your summary needs to match the question, and you need to make sure that it addresses the essential points.
-This is crucial, because the summary task is about selection.
-It will be crucial when you decide on what you will select for your points.
+No matter what, your summary needs to match the question, and you need to make sure that it addresses the essential points of the question.

 2. Read the passage carefully: